cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/README.md

 # Overview
-This Repository code for for using Terraform and Ansible to deploy and configure a [Juniper vSRX](https://cloud.ibm.com/docs/vsrx?topic=vsrx-about-ibm-cloud-juniper-vsrx)  network gateway on the IBM Cloud.
+Using Terraform and Ansible to deploy and configure a [Juniper vSRX](https://cloud.ibm.com/docs/vsrx?topic=vsrx-about-ibm-cloud-juniper-vsrx)  network gateway on the IBM Cloud.

 ## Prerequisites
  - [terraform](https://www.terraform.io/downloads.html) installed.